calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @variable(m2, plant >= 0, Bin)
 ```
-Then we simply multiply the profict vector by the vector of `x` variables and `sum` across.
+Then we multiply the profict vector by the vector of `x` variables and `sum` across.
 ```julia
 # Objective: maximize profit
 @objective(m2, Max, sum(profit * x))